Posted on April 27, 2017

 With this release we are pleased to introduce the long awaited upgrade.
 Now DotNetBrowser runs on a more powerful browser engine – Chromium 55.0.2883.87.
 But we did not stop there, check the full list of enhancements we delivered with this update:

 - Implemented Chromium sandbox support.
 By default, Chromium sandbox is disabled to keep the behavior of previous DotNetBrowser versions.
-To enable sandbox, use the approach described in the following article.

 - The library now supports HTML5 transparent background.
-See example.

 - Added the